Rosemary's Baby (film): Casting

-Casting for Rosemary's Baby began in the summer of 1967 in Los Angeles, California.
+Casting for Rosemary's Baby began in the summer of 1967 in Los Angeles.
 Polanski originally envisioned Rosemary as a robust, full-figured, girl-next-door type, and wanted Tuesday Weld or his own fiancée Sharon Tate to play the role.
 Jane Fonda, Patty Duke and Goldie Hawn were also reportedly considered for the role.

 Since the book had not yet reached bestseller status, Evans was unsure the title alone would guarantee an audience for the film, and he believed that a bigger name was needed for the lead.
-Mia Farrow, with a supporting role in Guns at Batasi (1964) and the yet-unreleased A Dandy in Aspic (1968) as her only feature film credits, had an unproven box office track record; however, she had gained wider notice with her role as Allison MacKenzie in the popular television series Peyton Place, and her unexpected marriage to noted singer Frank Sinatra.
+Farrow, with a supporting role in Guns at Batasi (1964) and the yet-unreleased A Dandy in Aspic (1968) as her only feature film credits, had an unproven box office track record; however, she had gained wider notice with her role as Allison MacKenzie in the popular television series Peyton Place, and her unexpected marriage to singer Frank Sinatra.
 Despite her waif-like appearance, Polanski agreed to cast her.
 Her acceptance incensed Sinatra, who had demanded she forgo her career when they wed.

 Robert Redford was the first choice for the role of Guy Woodhouse, but he turned it down.
 Jack Nicholson was considered briefly before Polanski suggested John Cassavetes, whom he had met in London.
 In casting the film's secondary actors, Polanski drew sketches of what he imagined the characters would look like, which were then used by Paramount casting directors to match with potential actors.
-In the roles of Roman and Minnie Castevet, Polanski cast veteran stage/film actors Sidney Blackmer and Ruth Gordon.
+In the roles of Roman and Minnie Castevet, Polanski cast veteran stage and film actors Sidney Blackmer and Ruth Gordon.
 Veteran actor Ralph Bellamy was cast as Dr. Sapirstein.
-(Many years earlier, Bellamy and Blackmer had appeared in the pre-Code 1934 film, This Man Is Mine.)
+(Many years earlier, Bellamy and Blackmer had appeared in the pre-Code 1934 film This Man Is Mine.)

 When Rosemary calls Donald Baumgart, the actor who goes blind and is replaced by Guy, the voice heard on the phone is actor Tony Curtis.
 Farrow, who had not been told who would be reading Baumgart's lines, recognized his voice but could not place it.
 The slight confusion she displays throughout the call was exactly what Polanski hoped to capture by not revealing Curtis' identity in advance.